illinois/local-copy/README.md

 # local-copy

-> A small Github action for copying files during workflow runtime.
+> A small Github action for copying files and directories during workflow runtime.

-`local-copy` is a simple interface for copying files during the runtime of a workflow.
+`local-copy` is a simple interface for copying files and directories during the runtime of a workflow.

 ## Usage:

-The following is an example of a short workflow snippet that leverages `local-copy` to move files locally in a repository fetched by `actions/checkout`:
+The following is an example of a short workflow snippet that uses `local-copy` to move files locally in a repository fetched by `actions/checkout`:

 ```yaml
 name: Test